ThoughtWorksInc/Ansible-Workshop/README.md

 - Then in the Vagrantfile uncomment/comment out the box definitions to choose the OS you wish to use
 - Type ```vagrant up```

+Please make sure:
-Make sure you spin up the virtual box before you take part in the dojo.
+1. you spin up the virtual box before you take part in the dojo.
+2. understand the whole process of how wordpress is set up with the os you choose.